 “The injection of $2 billion into the local economy in the middle of a drought was about as good as you can get.
 Look at the new businesses that have sprung up – I can’t bear to think what the region would be like without it – it underpins everything else.”

-“Something had to be done.
-The irrigation system was put in in 1892, it was 110 years old – it needed to have some work done to it.
-The only greenery in the district was on the channel banks in the drought.
+“The irrigation system was put in in 1892, it was 110 years old – it needed to have some work done to it,” she said.

 “The only greenery in the district was on the channel banks in the drought.”